Spring Tick and Flea Protection: When Should You Start?

 03The “My Cat Never Goes Outside” Myth

-There are many parasite-control products on the market, but not every product is suitable for every pet.
+There are many parasite-control options on the market, but not every treatment is suitable for every pet.
 Age, weight, breed sensitivity, and medical history all matter.
-Cheap products bought from markets or unreliable sources that contain agricultural pesticides can cause chemical skin burns and even neurological toxicity.
+Cheap preparations bought from markets or unreliable sources that contain agricultural pesticides can cause chemical skin burns and even neurological toxicity.
 The safest approach is to choose protection with your veterinarian and your pet’s full medical profile in mind.

-When can I bathe my pet after applying a spot-on product?
+When can I bathe my pet after applying a spot-on treatment?

 If I see a tick, can I remove it myself?